Out of fire you’ll be reborn

 X

-Exhibit objective
+Exhibition objective

-0 - Introduction
+0 - The introduction

 1 - The fire

-We lived through the fire.
+We live the fire.

-The scientific definition of fire is that it is not a substance, but a reaction that synthesizes its surroundings.
-We start conceptually from this definition to characterize fire as a lively, powerful and often violent reaction of nature.
+We start from this definition to characterize fire as a lively, powerful and often violent reaction of nature.

-2 - Devastation
+2 - The devastation

-We entered the burned forest.
+We enter the burnt forest.

-3 - Renaissance
+3 - Rebirth

 4 - The forest

-We see, for the first time, a forest with trees.
+We see for the first time a forest with trees.

-We see, for the first time, a forest with trees.
-The last two rooms immerse the viewer in a lush and recovered forest, and proposes a journey to reflect on what has to happen for a forest to recover and how our decisions directly affect the natural chain in which we all participate.
-The objective is to understand the impact and consequences of actions that are in our hands.
+The last two rooms immerse the spectator in a lush, restored forest and propose a journey to reflect on what has to happen for a forest to recover and how our decisions directly affect the forest ecosystem in which we all have a part to play.
+The aim is to understand the impact and consequences of actions that are in our hands.

 – The importance of forest health

-5 - The forest
+5 - Reflection

 A space for reflection